Years ago you said to me

 It’s kinda funny

-Like screwball comedy
+Like a screwball comedy

 Or